Haidarmm/Documentation/content/docs/guide/shortcodes_1/quantitative.md

 <span style="color:red">**Usefull tools**</span>

 - **Simulations**: If the financial world is random then we can experiment with the future by running simulations.
-For example, an asset price may be represented by its average growth and its risk, so let’s simulate what could happen in the future to this random asset.
+For example, an asset price may be represented by its average growth and its risk, so let's simulate what could happen in the future to this random asset.
 If we were to take such an approach we would want to run many, many simulations.
-There’d be little point in running just the one; we’d like to see a range of possible future scenarios. *Simulations can also be used for non-probabilistic problems.
+There'd be little point in running just the one; we'd like to see a range of possible future scenarios. *Simulations can also be used for non-probabilistic problems.
 Just because of the similarities between mathematical equations, a model derived in a deterministic framework may have a probabilistic interpretation*.

 - **Discretization methods**: The complement to simulation methods, and there are many types of these.
 The best known are the finite-difference methods which are discretizations of continu- ous models such as Black–Scholes.
 - **Approximations**: In modelling we aim to come up with a solution representing something meaningful and useful, such as an option price.
 Unless the model is really simple, we may not be able to solve it easily.
 This is where approximations come in.
 A complicated model may have approximate solutions.
 And these approximate solutions might be good enough for our purposes.